DeathcoinOfficial/Deathcoin/index.md

 - Maxmimum security
 - Owned by no one, everyone is Deathcoin's owner
 - Developed by trusted and experienced team members
-- Fully functional death registries which can reduce storage and network cost of a government
+- Fully functional death registries which can reduce storage and network cost
 - No more new issue, only reducing money supply

 * * *